 Your research question will constantly be updating as you work through your research paper, but it is a very good idea to start with the most accurate and robust research question you can think of before you start writing too much down.
 You might want to ask others what they think of your research question.
 Does the research question make sense?
 Is it an important research question?
 Does anybody care if you answer the research question?

 How To Write A Research Question – Nerd-Out Wednesdays

 You need to start building the outline of the research paper.

 Once you have a ‘pretty’ clear research question, you have to think about formatting the research question and the research idea into a workable research paper.
+This step in how to write a research paper is rather mundane as it just takes a lot of writing and getting feedback.
 Writing the outline of the paper takes a few iterations, but you will get there.
 Just keep mucking around with the idea.
 If you need to get help on how to write the research paper outline, you can watch a video right here:

 You may also need to work on your literature review.
 We created a large resource on crafting a literature review, which will be very helpful for you.

 3. Iterating With The Thesis Of The Research Paper.

 Now that you have a basic outline of a research paper, what is next step in how to write a research paper?
 What do you do to the rest of the manuscript?
 This is the part of research that drives a lot of people crazy as it requires a lot of work – seriously, it is quite slow.
 In this stage, you should aim to read and write a lot.
 What I would do is start systematically thinking about arguments that you can do to build the theory.
 If you want to know about the different steps to building this part of the paper, I have a whole series of videos about the basic format at each step in the research paper process.
 Start with this video and follow through the videos.

 I am going to skip through this part as the videos describe each section quite well, however, what you need to do build theory and start thinking about the contributions of your paper.